collectionslab/Omniscribe/proofOfConcept/README.md

 and we wrote `extractROIs.py` that generated a `data.json` file that formats the data to look more like this:
  ![snippet of formatted data](./images/formattedData.png)

  Note that it is arbitrary of how this data is formatted.
-They could be stored in CSV or other desirable format.
-We chose this format to reflect [VIA](http://www.robots.ox.ac.uk/~vgg/software/via/), an image annotation tool that also follows this format.
+They could be stored in CSV or other desirable formats.
+We chose this format to reflect [VIA](http://www.robots.ox.ac.uk/~vgg/software/via/), an image annotation tool that also follows this convention.

 ### 3. Generating the datasets